vkola-lab/PodGPT/lib/README.md

-Model loader, data manager, and evaluation codes are put here.
+We put the model loader, data manager, and evaluation codes here.